 When the owners bought this three-bedroom Victorian terrace in Bristol, they felt it was a little bland and in need of an injection of character and warmth.

-‘We’d been looking to buy for about three years and began to feel disheartened as sale after sale fell through,’ explains one of the owners, who writes a lifestyle blog.
-With competition for properties in the area rife, the couple had a fight on their hands to not only find their dream home, but also to make the winning bid on it!
+‘We’d been looking to buy for about three years and began to feel disheartened as sale after sale fell through,’ explains one of the owners.
+With competition for properties in the area rife, the couple had a fight on their hands to not only find their dream house, but also to make the winning bid on it!
 This house alone had 18 separate bids.
 When they actually secured it, the new owners were overjoyed.

 Set in a Victorian terrace, this property’s classic exterior gives nothing away with regards to the decor inside, but the owners fell in love with it as soon as they saw it.

 ‘The fact that many of the house’s features remained intact really appealed to us.
 There’s the original coving and deep skirting, and a period fireplace in the living room that’s perfect for displaying candles!
 It had been renovated by the previous owners, so the house was a perfect blank canvas and only required cosmetic work.’

 The couple updated the walls with a soft, chalky grey which fits the period property without compromising the couple’s chosen minimalist style.
 Framed artwork has been hung on the wall in clusters – rather than singly or in uniform lines – to create a personal gallery-like feel.

 ‘I’ve always loved period properties,’ says the owner.
 ‘With their sense of history, their character and the stories behind them.’
 This living room, with its alcoves, ceiling mouldings and cast-iron fireplace certainly fits the brief – these features have seen plenty of things!